prolificinteractive/swift-style-guide/README.md

 [proposals](https://github.com/apple/swift-evolution/tree/master/proposals) for new language features as well as the [most-commonly rejected proposals](https://github.com/apple/swift-evolution/blob/master/commonly_proposed.md) in order to guide your design principals.

+## Linter ##

+In order to automate many of the rules here, we recommend using [our fork of Swiftlint](https://github.com/prolificinteractive/SwiftLint) in your Swift codebase.
+While the main fork of Swiftlint is based around the GitHub style guide for Swift, our fork has additional rules and corrections for rules specific to our style guide that you will not find in the GitHub one.

 ## Standards ##